 For the White Bean Chicken Chile Verde:

-Add cooked tomatillos and poblanos (you can skin them if you want, but I opted not to) in a food processor and puree until smooth.
+- Add cooked tomatillos and poblanos to a food processor or blender and puree until smooth.
 Set aside.

 For the Cilantro-Lime Pesto